 - Transfer potatoes to a large bowl and add reserved roasted garlic.
 Toss and season with more salt and pepper to taste, if needed.

-- In a bowl combine olive oil, anchovy paste, minced garlic, parmesan, sea salt, soy sauce, black pepper, and lemon juice to make the dressing.1/2 tsp anchovy filet, 1 pinch black pepper, 1 pinch sea salt, 1 tbsp fresh lemon juice, 2 tbsp extra virgin olive oil, 1 tbsp soy sauce, 1/3 cup parmesan, 1/4 tsp garlic
+- In a bowl combine olive oil, anchovy paste, minced garlic, parmesan, sea salt, soy sauce, black pepper, and lemon juice to make the dressing.1/2 tsp anchovy filet, 1 pinch black pepper, ground, 1 pinch sea salt, 1 tbsp fresh lemon juice, 2 tbsp extra virgin olive oil, 1 tbsp soy sauce, low sodium, 1/3 cup parmesan cheese, 1/4 tsp garlic

 Toss broccoli rabe with dressing